joannakl/cs102/syllabus.markdown

 - Visit instructors' office hours (schedule available on Brightspace)

 If you have questions regarding your grades or some personal issues
-- post them as a private post on the discussion forum or send a direct message to the relevant instructor using the Ed platform.
+- Post them as a private post on the discussion forum using the Ed platform.
 (Avoid emails as they often get lost in the stream of other things and you will not get a timely response.)
-- visit instructors' office hours (schedule available on Brightspace)
+- Visit instructors' office hours (schedule available on Brightspace).

 ***